barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 code samples she knows how to continue.
 And that she does at almost the same pace as it was before.
 Yes she still stops from time to time to debug a strange mystery.
 And behavior is not exactly the same.
-But... all the underlying concepts learnt previously work here too!
+But... all the underlying concepts learned previously work here too!

+Why so?
+Both Alice and Bob are hard workers, but while Bob advances faster and knows more syntax and tricks, Alice is much better prepared for novelty.
+Bot gone in breadth covering much of shallow waters and Alice dived in depth, one at a time.